-Conditions/Benefits: The interest rates are subsidized: 50 per cent of the BNA rate.
+Conditions/Benefits: The interest rates are subsidized: 50 per cent of the rate paid on the general BNA portfolio.
 Better conditions of access to financing for microenterprises and SMEs.

 Executing agency/implementing authority: SSEPyMEyDR

 Duration: 25 years, renewable for equal periods